duydo/duydo.github.io/content/post/elasticsearch_indexing_operations.md

 <!--more-->

 The above diagram shows the data flow behind the scene when a document is indexed into a Elasticsearch cluster.
-It includes followings steps:
+It includes following basic steps:

 **Step 1**: The client makes a request to put a document into the cluster, a coordinator node in the cluster takes the request to process.